photo-cli/photo-cli.github.io/docs/commands-verbs/copy.md

   -r, --openstreetmap-properties    (Optional) OpenStreetMap properties separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see full response returned from OpenStreetMap provider. )

-  -u, --mapquest-key                (Optional) API key needed to use MapQuest. https://developer.mapquest.com/documentation/open/nominatim-search/reverse/ (Instead of using this option, environment name: PHOTO_CLI_MAPQUEST_API_KEY can be used. )

   -q, --locationiq-key              (Optional) API key needed to use LocationIq. https://locationiq.com/docs/ (Instead of using this option, environment name: PHOTO_CLI_LOCATIONIQ_API_KEY can be used. )

-  -h, --has-paid-license            (Optional) Bypass rate limit if you have paid license. ( For MapQuest and LocationIq. )
+  -h, --has-paid-license            (Optional) Bypass rate limit if you have paid license. ( For LocationIq. )

   -l, --language                    (Optional) Language/culture value to get localized address result for BigDataCloud ( https://www.bigdatacloud.com/supported-languages/ ) and GoogleMaps (https://developers.google.com/maps/faq#languagesupport ).